adamfk/bouncy-button-data/.github/ISSUE_TEMPLATE/button-switch-report.md

 - Type: toggle, push button, tactile, slide, rocker, limit, dip, stomp, other
 - Circuit: SPST, SPDT, ...
-- Resting state: normally closed, normally open
+- Function: Off-On (rocker/toggle), Off-Mom (Normally Open), ...
 - How new is the switch? barely used, moderately used, heavily used, unknown
-- Model info: if available
+- Model info/markings: if available
 - Product URL: if available. please consider using https://web.archive.org/save to preserve page for future button enthusiasts
 - Current rating: if available
+- How do you like the switch:
-- Anything else noteworthy?
-Any interesting history?
+- Anything else noteworthy: Any interesting history?

+Please attach photos of the button/switch.

 <br><br>